ericphanson/SDPAFamily.jl/docs/src/examples.md

 since there is a 50% chance of the system being in state $\rho_1$, in which case we guess correctly when we get outcome 1 (which occurs with probability $\operatorname{tr}(\rho_1 E_1)$), and a 50% chance of the system being in state $\rho_2$, in which case we guess correctly when we get outcome $2$.

 Our goal now is to choose the optimal measurement operators to have the the best chance of guessing correctly.
 That is, we aim to maximize the above expression over all choices of $E_1$ and $E_2$ such that $\{E_1, E_2\}$ is a valid set of measurement operators.
-This is a semidefinite program, which can be solved e.g. with SDPAFamily.jl In this simple example, the problem can be solved analytically; in fact, this problem is Example 3.2.1 of the [edX Quantum Cryptography notes by Thomas Vidick](http://users.cms.caltech.edu/~vidick/teaching/120_qcrypto/LN_Week3.pdf), from which it can be seen that the correct answer is
+This is a semidefinite program, which can be solved e.g. with SDPAFamily.jl In this simple example with only two states to discriminate between, the problem can be solved analytically, and the solution is related to the trace distance between the two states.
+This problem specifically is Example 3.2.1 of the [edX Quantum Cryptography notes by Thomas Vidick](http://users.cms.caltech.edu/~vidick/teaching/120_qcrypto/LN_Week3.pdf).
+It can be seen that the optimal guessing probability is

 ```math
 p_\text{guess} = \frac{1}{2} + \frac{1}{2 \sqrt{2}}